 First, we must name the business entity.
 This can be any name, it is just an identification for this business entity.
 As we want to know what this entity represents, choose a name which suits the purpose of this business entity.
 For this example we will create a business entity to check the file numbers.
 We will add the full name of the customer to the business entity for reference.
 This will look like this:

 Press to save the selection.
-After saving this business entities and selecting the business entiry, the overview screen will change to represent the correct data.
+After saving this business entity and selecting the business entity, the overview screen will change to represent the correct data.

 As you can see, the newly created fields are added to the overview and to the filter options.
 You can use them as described with the messages / flows.

-Before we go further, entering the data needed for selecting the correct functional data, we open a Flow and put it on a seperate tab, or in a seperate window.
+Before we enter the data needed for selecting the correct functional data, we open a Flow and put it on a separate tab, or in a separate window.
 You can do that by pressing the button.
 A new tab in your browser will open with the selected detailed information.